UGEcko/MapLock/Documentation.md

   "BillieEnvironment.[0]Environment.[2]NarrowGameHUD.[1]LeftPanel"
 ])
 ```
-Despwan is extremely simple, it just takes the entirety of the bts environment and moves it way out of the player's sight, essentially despawning the environment object.  use your own custom ids and different lookup methods if you so desire.
+Despwan is extremely simple, it just takes the entirety of the bts environment and moves it way out of the player's sight, essentially despawning the environment object.
+Small hint - if you want to remove the whole environment just use `"Contains"`and `"Environment"` ;)

 ### sun